 According to a joint report released Monday from the US Federal Election Commission and the American Psychological Association, apparently it’s perfectly safe to vote in a US election without being a virtue-signalling asshole who posts a photograph of your “I voted” sticker on social media afterwards.

-The report indicates that there is no impending danger, public nor private, caused by not being an attention-seeking dipshit who contributes to the useless, drowning stream of identical photos of red, white, and blue stickers that clog every social network on election days.
+The report indicates that there is no negative impact, public nor private, caused by not being an attention-seeking dipshit who contributes to the useless stream of identical photos of red, white, and blue stickers that clog every social network on election days.

 A panel of American psychologists who’ve done extensive research into internet attention whoring have concluded that the average attention-starved social media user will never really miss the average of three social media “likes” that users get on a sticker photograph whenever that user is a C-cup or smaller.
 The FEC further clarified that there remains no legal penalty for failing to post a picture of a sticker, and that no one needs to feel compelled to take the sticker from their polling location, no matter how cheerful or even aggressive the attendants may seem about distributing them.